Azure/aks-engine/docs/tutorials/containermonitoringaddon.md

 After successful onboarding, navigating to [Azure Monitor for containers](https://aka.ms/azmon-containers) to view and monitor, and analyze health of your onboarded AKS-Engine cluster, pods and containers etc.

+## Required Roles and Permissions

+- User requires the reader role permission on the Azure Log Analytics workspace and AKS-Engine cluster resource group to view and monitor, and analyze health of your onboarded AKS-Engine cluster, pods and containers etc.
+- For onboarding monitoring addon
+     -  If the existing Azure Log Analytics workspace used, then requires Log Analytics Contributor role on existing Azure Log Analytics
+     -  For the new Azure Log Analytics workspace, user requires the contributor role on the Subscription or the Resource group where the AKS-Engine cluster resources will be deployed

 ## Contact

 If you have any questions or feedback regarding the container monitoring addon, please reach us out through [this](mailto:askcoin@microsoft.com) email.